 Bayh-Dole asserts that it takes precedence over any other statute (other than later statutes that expressly recite Bayh-Dole, except Stevenson-Wydler, which Bayh-Dole expressly defers to; see 35 USC 210).
 Section 204 states that it takes precedence over anything else in Bayh-Dole (“this chapter”–Chapter 18 of 35 USC).
 This precedence apparently includes Bayh-Dole’s statement of precedence in favor of Stevenson-Wydler.
 Take that however you may.
 The key point is that this section 204 is certainly the high point of Bayh-Dole, the self-declared most important section of the entire law.

 It is not clear, however, exactly what, beyond Bayh-Dole’s own statement of precedence, section 204 is intended to displace.
 Section 200 carries the policy statement that section 204 follows on.
 Does 204 eat its parent?
 Perhaps.
 Not 201, that’s definitions.
 203’s march-in adds further limits, nothing contrary.
-205 is confidentiality of disclosures and patent applications.
-206 authorizes standard funding agreement provisions–patent rights clauses.
-207-209 concern federally owned inventions.
-210 asserts precedence of Bayh-Dole over other statutes except Stevenson-Wydler.
-Does 204 take precedence then over Stevenson-Wydler?
+One of the triggers for march-in is failure to comply with section 204.
+Section 205 is confidentiality of disclosures and patent applications.
+Section 206 authorizes standard funding agreement provisions–patent rights clauses.
+Sections 207-209 concern federally owned inventions.
+Section 210 asserts precedence of Bayh-Dole over other statutes except Stevenson-Wydler.
+Does section 204 take precedence then over Stevenson-Wydler?
 211 disclaims any immunity from antitrust.
 Does 204 supply immunity from antitrust in the case of tying exclusive licenses to American manufacturing?
 212 excludes educational grants.
 That leaves 202.
 Section 202(c) is provisions to be stuffed into any standard funding agreement provision, including by reference 204.
 Section 202(a) permits nonprofits and small businesses to elect to retain title to inventions they have already acquired.
 Section 202(b) allows federal agencies to alter the right authorized by 202(a) and the conditions stipulated by 202(c).
 The remaining provisions of 202 deal with inventors’ ownership of subject inventions their employers regret owning (d); situations in which co-inventors are federal employees (e); and compulsory licensing of a contractor’s background inventions (f).
 None of those provisions would appear to offer anything contrary to 204’s concerns.

 So we might say that 204 prevents federal agencies from changing 204 as part of their patent rights clause modifications, precludes antitrust complaints tying American manufacturing and exclusive licenses, and supersedes any interpretations based on Congress’s statement of policy and objective in 200.
 This is, in its apparatus, one heckuva important provision in Bayh-Dole.
 Section 204’s statement of precedence is a clear gesture toward the clause’s political importance.
 We are not in the backwaters of Bayh-Dole.
 This is the front and center stuff.